Kong/kongponents/docs/components/multiselect.md

     value: 'dogs',
     selected: true,
     disabled: true,
-    disabledTooltipText: 'This item is locked and can not be removed' }, {
+    disabledTooltipText: 'This item is locked and cannot be removed' }, {
     label: 'Bunnies',
     value: 'bunnies',